PHARMACY ASSISTANT DIPLOMA

 To successfully graduate from the Express Pharmacy Assistant diplomacy program, students must:

-Students will be introduced to basic pharmacy theory including drug development, pharmaceutical dosage forms, routes of administration, storage considerations, interpretation of prescription information, and dispensing procedures.
+This course introduces students to basic pharmacy theory including drug development, pharmaceutical dosage forms, routes of administration, storage considerations, interpretation of prescription information, and dispensing procedures.
 Students will also examine the role of the pharmacy technician in the health care setting.

 This course will familiarize students with the Kroll pharmacy management software program.
 The course also covers the topics of prescription filling, drug interaction, third party medical plans and the Alberta Netcare system.

 Students will practice different tasks they will be required to perform in this practical work in the pharmacy.
-In this course they will be able to submit orders through wholesalers’ portals, receive orders and do other daily on-dispensing tasks.
+In this course, they will be able to submit orders through wholesalers’ portals, receive orders and do other daily on-dispensing tasks.

 This course will teach students the different groups of over-the-counter medications and medical supplies, and how they interact within the community pharmacy.